Advertisement

 When cappucinos were first invented, they were very different from the ones you'll find at your local bar today, and were made from coffee, sugar, egg yolks and cream.

-The resulting light brown shade reminded people of the hooded robes traditionally worn by Capuchin monks, so they christened the new kind of coffee 'cappuccino' or 'little Capuchin'.
+The resulting light brown shade reminded people of the hooded robes traditionally worn by Capuchin monks, so they christened the new kind of coffee cappuccino, or 'little Capuchin'.

-The Capuchin monks themselves got their names from their hoods (the Italian word for hood, 'cappuccio', comes from the Latin 'caputium') which were long, pointed and brown, inspired by Francis of Assisi's clothes of poverty.
+The Capuchin monks themselves got their names from their hoods (the Italian word for hood, cappuccio, comes from the Latin caputium) which were long, pointed and brown, inspired by Francis of Assisi's clothes of poverty.

-But when it comes to the drink, an even bigger shock is that the cappuccino didn’t even originate in Italy - there is no evidence for it existing on the peninsular until the 20th century (when the invention of fridges allowed them to swap the egg and cream for milk), however the early forms of the beverage were attested in Austria as a ‘kapuziner’ two hundred years earlier.
+But when it comes to the drink, an even bigger shock is that the cappuccino didn’t even originate in Italy - there is no evidence for it existing in the peninsula until the 20th century.

-The traditional version of the 'kapuziner' can still be found in Austrian cafes, with just a drop of cream, while the Austrians have re-adopted the Italian term cappuccino for the milkier version.
+The traditional version of the kapuziner can still be found in Austrian cafes, with just a drop of cream, while the Austrians have re-adopted the Italian term cappuccino for the milkier version.

 This article was first published in 2016.